Backcountry Portable Power Sources

 Filming our TV show The Western Hunter in the manner we do would be virtually impossible without these modern energy storage devices and efficient solar panels.
 We no longer have to pack up to 10 lbs. in extra batteries for a weeklong backpack trip, nor do we have to pack a noisy gas-guzzling generator when we’re tent camping.
 Understanding the basics of solar generation and a little experimenting with product combinations keeps us powered up, yet light on our feet.

-There are two basic items you must have for adequate backcountry power – a storage system (battery) and a solar panel.
+There are two basic items you must have for adequate backcountry portable power sources.
 Depending on your needs, you may want to have multiple batteries of different sizes.
 As you might expect, the more solar panels you have, the more electricity you can generate.
 Hopefully, by the end of this article, you’ll have a fairly accurate idea about which system will work best for you.

-There are two basic components to a solar power system – the solar panel and a battery pack (or solar generators as they’re sometimes called).
-While solar panels can be used alone to charge USB-powered devices, it’s not typically recommended.
+There are two basic components to portable power sources - the solar panel and a battery pack (or solar generators as they're sometimes called).
+While solar panels can be used alone to charge USB-powered devices, it's not typically recommended.

 In order to actually charge something using a solar panel only, the device being charged can't be used for several hours during daylight hours when you typically want to use it - assuming you have adequate sun during that block of time.
 Instead, connect a solar panel to a battery pack to store gathered sunlight for use at nighttime when nothing is in use.